Back to Learning CenterEmail Authentication

 How should MSPs roll this out across client domains?

 Treat the first client domain as your template: set it up end to end, note how long verification took at that DNS provider, and save the explanation you send the client about why a stray _dmarc TXT record had to go.
-Then batch the rest — add every domain at p=none in one pass so reports start accumulating across the whole portfolio while you fix alignment issues client by client, worst senders first.
-Because each domain's policy is a dashboard control rather than a DNS ticket, enforcement day doesn't need the client's IT involved — which is usually what stalls DMARC projects for months.
+Then batch the rest: add every domain at p=none in one pass so reports start accumulating across the whole portfolio while you fix alignment issues client by client, worst senders first.
+Because each domain's policy is a dashboard control rather than a DNS ticket, enforcement day doesn't need the client's IT involved, which is usually what stalls DMARC projects for months.
 Domains with clean reports move to reject in weeks; the dashboard shows portfolio-wide status, so nothing sits forgotten at p=none.
+If your team already works in an AI assistant, the same batch — add each domain, read the records it needs, then work the resulting task list — can run through Palisade's MCP server instead of the portal.

 Frequently asked questions